List

 Apply a function to the elements of a list to reduce it

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the function to apply
+_L: the list to work on_f: the function to apply

 Example